-The melodic structure of the opening theme is worth noting since there are strong echoes of motives from the earlier bass aria; in particular we recognise the striving upwards towards a higher note (first heard here in bar three, previously in bar 17).
+The melodic structure of the opening theme is worth noting since there are strong echoes of motives from the earlier bass aria; in particular we recognise the striving upwards towards a single higher note (first heard here in bar three, previously in bar 17 of the bass aria).

-But in the soprano aria the mode has become major and the scalic motion is predominately falling whereas before it was rising.
-Thus, although the character is different, the bringing together of the stretching motive in both melodic lines (from bar 10) is a clear symbol of union having been sought and subsequently achieved.
+But in the soprano aria the mode has become major and much of the scalic motion is falling Thus, although the character of the two movements is different, the bringing together of the striving motive in both melodic lines is a clear symbol of union having been sought and subsequently achieved.

 The cantata began with a passionate searching for the Soul.
 The search has now been successfully completed, and the process of eternal unification begun.
 The Soul exalts in its new-found glory along with the knowledge that it is now spiritually ‘clothed’ and prepared to pass through into heaven itself.

 The movement structure is one which clearly appealed to Bach at this time, a long ritornello stated at the beginning, middle and end with two main vocal segments, the second of which combines elements of both a middle section and recapitulation.

 The penultimate movement is a secco recitative for both voices, although they never sing together; it is conceived as a true dialogue, the one speaking after the other.
 It is little more than a personal statement by the Soul, warmed by Christ′s gracious response:

 J I will henceforth devote myself to you.